bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 used to create targets by calling macros and rules. `.bzl` files define the implementation._

-For example, Macros allow you to Most users of Bazel implement a higher level system of macros to encapsulate defaults of building librarys and simplify configuration management.
+Most users of Bazel implement a higher level system of macros to encapsulate defaults of building librarys and simplify configuration management.
 To create a wrapper for `objc_library`, create the file `objc_library.bzl`.
 The following macro restricts the customization, and enforces defaults of the native `objc_library` rule.

 ```
 def objc_library(name, srcs=[], hdrs=[], deps=[], data=[]):